jlherren/andeo-lunch/README.md

        VUE_APP_BACKEND_URL=http://127.0.0.1:3000/api
        VUE_APP_BRANDING_TITLE="Andeo Lunch (DEV)"

+4. Install all dependencies:

+       yarn

-4. In the directory `backend`, run:
+5. In the directory `backend`, run:

-       yarn install
        yarn db:init
        yarn db:createUser  # This will prompt for a username & password yarn serve:watch

-5. In the directory `app`, run:
+6. In the directory `app`, run:

-       yarn install
        yarn serve

-6. Visit `http://localhost:8080/` (or whatever URL step 5 showed).
-You should be able to log in using the username and password you created in step 4.
+7. Visit `http://localhost:8080/` (or whatever URL step 6 showed).
+You should be able to log in using the username and password you created in step 5.

 ## Full backend config reference